cscart/docs/en/addons/remove_vendor_products/index.rst

 Compatibility
 =============

     The add-on is compatible with Multi-Vendor 4.10 and above, but only versions 4.12.x and above are supported.
-Need compatibility with another CS-Cart version?
-Contact us via email cart-addons@cscart.com now.
     Minimum required PHP version is 5.6.
 The add-on does not support PHP 8.x yet.

     See more information about compatibility of our add-ons `here <https://docs.cs-cart.com/marketplace-addons/compatibility/index.html>`_.